dmcquay/how-do-i-test-this/README.md

 }
 ```

+You'll need to import `AverageOrderSizeByDayOfWeekStatsRecord` from `models.ts`.

 Run your integration tests again: `npm run test:integration`

 They should be passing!
 Yay!

 But there are two things that feel weird.

-1. My tests "hang" for a while at the end before the process exits.
-What's
+1. The tests "hang" for a while at the end before the process exits.
-   going on?
 2. Why did they pass?
-Where did that data come from and can I trust that
+Where did that data come from?
+Can I trust that
    it will stay that way?

-Let's address these one at a time.

 ### Fix the "hanging" issue